-Here is a step by step solution to almost shooting tethered from Fuji X-T1 (and X-T2) to CaptureOne Pro 10.
+Here is a step by step solution to almost shooting tethered from Fuji X-T1, X-Pro2 (and X-T2) to CaptureOne Pro 10.
 Best thing?
-It’s almost free (that is you need to have bought CaptureOne Pro software and a Fuji X-T1 or X-T2 camera) and you do not need to be a IT wizard to make it work – just a little basic knowledge of CaptureOne.
+It’s almost free (that is you need to have bought CaptureOne Pro software and a Fuji X-T1, X-Pro2 or X-T2 camera) and you do not need to be a IT wizard to make it work – just a little basic knowledge of CaptureOne.

 Step ONE – Fuji Software

-Fujifilm recently released a small piece of software called Fujifilm X Acquire Ver.
-1.4.
-You need to download it and install it on your PC.
+Fujifilm recently released a small piece of software called Fujifilm X Acquire.
+You need to download the latest version and install it on your PC.
 Besides that you need to have CaptureOne Pro 10 installed (it will probably work with Ver.
 8 and 9 as well but I did not try that).

 Installing the Fuji X-Acquire software will give you a small program with a few options.
 The most important is, that every time you run the X Acquire you need to pick out a “Destination folder”.
 You do that by right clicking the tray icon and choose “Specify Destination Folder”.
 This is where your image files will be stored on your PC when camera is connected and you make a shot.
 And yes… In order for this to work the X Acquire software needs to be running.

 STEP TWO – The camera